What to do if…

 Do not do these things

-- Do not drive, cycle, or “push through it” to get somewhere while you feel faint or unsteady.
+- Do not drive, cycle, use machinery, or try to walk somewhere alone while you feel faint, shaky, confused, or unsteady.

-- Do not take another dose “to see if it settles” until you’ve checked what to do with a clinician or pharmacist.
+- Do not take another dose while symptoms are ongoing, severe, or started soon after a dose, until you have been told what to do by a clinician or pharmacist.

-- Do not suddenly stop a prescribed medicine without advice unless you’re being told to by an emergency clinician (some medicines need tapering).
+- Do not stop a prescribed medicine long-term without advice, unless an emergency clinician tells you to stop.

-- Do not drink alcohol or take recreational drugs “to calm down” — it can worsen side effects and make it harder to assess what’s happening.
+- Do not drink alcohol or take recreational drugs to calm down; they can worsen side effects and make it harder to assess what is happening.

-- Do not stay alone if you feel like you might pass out, especially after a first dose or a dose increase.
+- Do not stay alone if you feel as if you might pass out.

 What to do now